Ginseng

 3

-Ginseng for Health — Systematic Review of Korean Literature
+Ginseng for Health — Evidence Review of Korean Literature

-Systematic review of 30 RCTs (1,415 studies screened) from 8 Korean medical databases assessing ginseng across health outcomes.
+Evidence review of 30 clinical trials (1,415 studies screened) from 8 Korean medical databases assessing ginseng across health outcomes.
 (Lee et al. 2013, PLOS One)

 Modest beneficial effects of ginseng on cognitive function, fatigue, immune function.
-CRITICAL CAVEAT: review limited to Korean literature, where industry support of ginseng research is substantial (Korea Ginseng Corporation is the major commercial producer).
-Western/independent meta-analyses show smaller effect sizes.
+Critical caveat: review limited to Korean literature, where industry support of ginseng research is substantial (Korea Ginseng Corporation is the major commercial producer).
+Western/independent pooled analyses show smaller effect sizes.
 Heterogeneity in ginseng forms (Korean red, white, American, Siberian — actually Eleutherococcus, completely different) limits pooled conclusions.

 4